Info For

 If we are coming from overseas, when should I arrive to campus?

-After International Orientation, you are certainly welcome to stay and participate in all the Welcome Weekend events on Friday and Saturday.
-These events will include an Information Fair and Dedication Service on Friday afternoon and evening as well as a Parent Session on Saturday morning.
-Parents are then encouraged to say their goodbyes after lunch on Saturday as the rest of the programming that weekend will be for students only.
+After International Orientation, we would love for you to stay and participate in all the Welcome Weekend events on Friday and Saturday if you are able.
+These events will include an Information Fair and Welcome Celebration Service on Friday as well as a Dedication Service and Farewell Brunch on Saturday morning.
+Parents are then encouraged to say their goodbyes at 1pm on Saturday as the rest of the programming that weekend will be for students only.

-Does Taylor provide housing accommodations for parents/families on campus?
+Does Taylor provide housing accommodations for parents or families on campus?

 We do not have housing accommodations for parents/families.
 You will need to make your own arrangements.
 Find some lodging options in the area.